-- technology, that, in part, serve the Gaming Facility, or other onor off-reservation needs within either County. - (b) On or before January 1 of each year, the Tribe shall provide to the State its annual budget for items eligible for credits under this section 5.3.
+- California that provide health care services to tribal members, Indians, and non-Indians; and - (5) To promote continued economic growth that benefits the Tribe and the surrounding community through investments in facilities, infrastructure, or other projects that generate sustained job creation and ensure the financial longevity of the Tribe, payments to the principal amount of the Tribe's debt services, which are secured by the assets of the Gaming Operation.
+No more than twenty percent (20%) of the annual credits authorized by this section 5.3 shall be utilized for the purposes described in this subdivision (a)(5). - (b) On or before April 30 of each year, the Tribe shall provide to the State its annual budget for items eligible for credits under this section 5.3.
 Upon receipt, the State shall have ninety (90) days within which to review the items proposed and object if they do not meet the purposes set out in this section.
-If the State does not object to the items proposed within ninety (90) days, the State shall not later seek to disallow those credits excepts as provided below.
-The State's intent is to encourage the Tribe to make full use of the credits as specifically defined and articulated under this section 5.3.
-During the year, the Tribe shall take such credits during the first three (3) quarters in prorated amounts based on the annual budget, but during the fourth quarter shall take an adjusted amount based on actual amounts spent.
+If the State does not object to the items proposed within ninety (90) days, the State shall not later seek to disallow those credits except as provided below.
+In no event shall the State's acceptance of an item eligible for credits under this section 5.3 grant the State any jurisdiction or oversight authority over the tribal program, service or investment. - (c) During the year, the Tribe shall take such credits during the first three (3) quarters in prorated amounts based on the annual budget, but during the fourth quarter shall take an adjusted amount based on actual amounts spent.
 At the end of each year, the Tribe shall submit to the State a budget reconciliation, reflecting the actual amounts expended versus budget numbers.
 The State shall have the right to review the credits taken and, if necessary, request additional information from the Tribe.
-If the State determines that the information provided does not substantiate the amount of credits taken, the State may reduce or disallow such credits.
-Any disputes shall be subject to the dispute resolution provisions of section 13.0 of this Compact.
+If the State determines that the information provided does not substantiate the amount of credits taken, the State may reduce or disallow such credits. - (d) Any disputes shall be subject to the dispute resolution provisions of section 13.0 of this Compact.
 All excess credits that cannot be applied in any one (1) year shall carry forward to all following years until completely exhausted.
-If in any year during the term of this Compact the Tribe is unable to take the full credit, as applicable, and all carry-forward credits have been exhausted, the Tribe may request and the State shall agree to, a reopening of negotiations, limited to section 5.2, subdivisions (b) and (c).
+If in any year during the term of this Compact the Tribe is unable to take the full fifty-five percent (55%) credit and all